oneeve8/kobble-data/content/videonarrativehowto.md

 ## Creating a Presentation

-Now that we have collected all our information that we want on Mark Twain, we are ready to create a slide presentation for our Mark Twain unit to present to the class.will create a presentation.
+Now that we have collected all our information that we want on Mark Twain, we are ready to create a slide presentation for our Mark Twain unit to present to the class.

-Simply click the plus sign again
+Simply click the plus sign again.

-Select Presentation as our file type
+Select Presentation as our file type.

-And name our file
+And name our file, and create an Id.

+And start typi

 Channel
 Track